about us

 We value and practice an anti-discriminatory mindset in all aspects of our projects, not least because we predominantly work with and through Black dance and music cultures.
 Furthermore, authenticity and scene-oriented cultural work are an essential part of our work and the reason why we always work with experts and lecturers from the respective communities.

 We also offer our expertise on racism in the dance in form of private consultations.
-Please contact us via our contact form (-> contact form).
+Please contact us via our contact form.

 Prince Ofori